 “Small businesses and local businesses are still the backbone of our economy,” Sasser adds.
 “They are local people serving local people and are generally committed to staying there, raising their families.
 After all, most businesses started out as a small, local business and earned the success of growing and expanding.
 It’s the American Dream.”

 Here are 15 reasons to keep your cash close to home:

 - Keep Money Local—Sales taxes fund our communities and provide vital services such as police and fire protection, street repairs and trash collection.
-“Local businesses are more likely to shop with other local businesses, keeping money moving in our local economy even longer,” explains Morgan Harris, owner of Green Bambino (www.green-bambino.com), the largest cloth diaper retailer in the state.
+“Local businesses are more likely to shop with other local businesses, keeping money moving in our local economy even longer,” explains Morgan Harris, owner of Green Bambino (www.green-bambino.com), a full-service baby store offering functional and earth-friendly products.